w3f/Grants-Program/MPT.md

 We are aware of other projects in the *Substrate* and the *Polkadot* ecosystems that are working in complimentary areas, such as Centrifuge and Polymesh; and while they entered the DeFi market in pursuit of liquidity or by building a platform focused for instituional investors, our approach follows the opposite logic in the attempt to capture liquidity and assets in the alternative and private markets segment, that are still off-chain.
 We have implemented a unique social network that leverages existing communities and real-life relationships, such approach not only allows us to access a wider customer base but also enables our clients to onboard pre-vetted assets from trusted actors onto our platforms.
 Furthermore, the social network aspect empowers our clients to add trusted and reliable participants to enhance their clients' offerings while ensuring scalability for users.

-Our infrastructure is designed to be used by technology teams of other businesses or by less tech-savvy users, to serve private markets participants (family offices, VCs, PEs, financial managers, etc.) and companies that intend to tokenize and create alternative financing solutions for their businesses; connecting previously undeserved assets with private liquidity providers, attempting to revolutionize the way that private markets operate by making them more accessible, liquid and inclusive.
+Our infrastructure is designed to be used by technology teams or by less tech-savvy users, to serve private markets participants (family offices, VCs, PEs, financial managers, etc.) and companies that intend to tokenize and create alternative financing solutions for their businesses; connecting previously undeserved assets with private liquidity providers, attempting to revolutionize the way that private markets operate by making them more accessible, liquid and inclusive.

 ## Team :busts_in_silhouette: